awkena/panGenomeBreedr/docs/reference/filter_by_af.md

 - gt:

-  A matrix or data frame containing variants (rows) across samples (columns), including required variant identification and optional genomic coordinate metadata columns.
+  A data frame containing genotype calls queried from the genotypes table.

 - variant_id_col: